Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 The application process includes submitting a plat of survey, which indicates the location of the chicken coop and its setbacks from property lines.

-And remember that Laws and regulations can vary by municipality or area in Illinois and are subject to change.
+Remember that Laws and regulations can vary by municipality or area in Illinois and are subject to change.

 Below are some Laws and regulations for keeping backyard chickens in Illinois: